fastify/fastify/docs/Validation-and-Serialization.md

 To help you in writing a custom `errorHandler`, Fastify adds 2 properties to all validation errors:

-* validation: the content of the `error` property of the object returned by the validation function (returned by your custom `schemaCompiler`)
+* `validation`: the content of the `error` property of the object returned by the validation function (returned by your custom `schemaCompiler`)
-* validationContext: the 'context' (body, params, query, headers) where the validation error occurred
+* `validationContext`: the 'context' (body, params, query, headers) where the validation error occurred

 A very contrived example of such a custom `errorHandler` handling validation errors is shown below: